Performances and adaptations of The Star-Spangled Banner: Popular recordings

+Notable alternative arrangements

+Early alternative interpretations

+A controversial version was performed by José Feliciano at the 1968 World Series, a rendition that Feliciano has said negatively affected his career.
+His folk/blues approach did not sit well with everyone, but Detroit Tigers announcer Ernie Harwell, a musician in his own right, liked it and defended it (as noted in the CD collection Ernie Harwell's Audio Scrapbook.)
+José Feliciano's rendition was released as a single after his performance, peaking at #50 in 1968.

 One of the most notable renditions of the anthem was Jimi Hendrix's solo guitar performance at the 1969 Woodstock Festival, captured on the documentary film of the event.
 Hendrix played the anthem with a number of distorted regressions—some mimicking the "rockets" and "bombs" of the anthem's lyrics—to great acclaim from the audience.
 It was voted 52nd on the list of the 100 greatest guitar solos of all time by readers of Guitar World Magazine.
 Hendrix also recorded a studio version of "The Star-Spangled Banner" some time before the Woodstock festival.
 That version features numerous guitar tracks played through octave-shifting effects.
 The studio version is available on the Rainbow Bridge album and Cornerstones collection.